mpgirro/LNCS-markdown/README.markdown

 [R Markdown](http://rmarkdown.rstudio.com):

 ```
 $ brew install R
 $ R
 > install.packages('rmarkdown', dependencies = TRUE)
 ```

 ### Citation

 In the Markdown files front matter there has to be the attribute `bibliography: references.bib` set, where the specified `.bib` file contains the references of course.

 Citing a reference from the `.bib` file in the markdown text is simply done via [R markdowns citation syntax](http://rmarkdown.rstudio.com/authoring_bibliographies_and_citations.html):

 ```
-Xiang says blah [@xiang2007robust; @xiang2007robust].
+bla bla bla [@xiang2007robust; @wu2005efficiently].
 ```

 Basically, citations go inside square brackets and are separated by semicolons.
 Each citation must have a key, composed of `@` + the citation identifier from the database.